exolever/django-exo-mentions/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-mentions could always use more documentation, whether as part of the
+django-model-mentions could always use more documentation, whether as part of the
-official django-mentions docs, in docstrings, or even on the web in blog posts,
+official django-model-mentions docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback